tj-tusharjain/azure-compute-docs/articles/virtual-machines/windows/scheduled-event-service.md

 ---
-title: Monitor scheduled events for your VMs in Azure
+title: Monitor scheduled events for your Windows VMs in Azure
-description: Learn how to monitor your Azure virtual machines for scheduled events.
+description: Learn how to monitor your Windows virtual machines for scheduled events.
 author: mysarn
 ms.service: azure-virtual-machines
 ms.subservice: scheduled-events